 For races up to 12 hours there must be a minimum of two pilots and a maximum of 4 pilots, and for races from 12 hours to 24 hours there will be a minimum of 3 pilots and a maximum of 4 pilots and 5 pilots for the Class 1.
 Teams may practice more than the required number of pilots providing they have all paper work and licences in order.
 Team managers must notify the Control, 1 hour prior to the race as to their final pilots names and no alteration of the pilots list will be accepted for whatever reason.
 Failure to do so will lead to D/Q of the team.
-A pilot must not drive continuously for more than 2 hours.
-Any laps over the period will not be included.
-Minimum rest period for drivers is one hour.
+A pilot must not driver sone hour.